starcitizen-lug/knowledge-base/wiki/Troubleshooting.md

   - Right click the game -> Configure -> System options -> Prefer system libraries

+#### Launch Game stuck at "launching..."
+- ⚠️ Launch Lutris in debug mode (`lutris -d`) and look for a `KeyError: 'contentstatsid'` error.
+- If the error is present, check your Lutris version.
+This is fixed in v0.5.11. https://lutris.net/downloads

 #### Launcher hangs / stops responding / crashes with an "ASAR" error
 - Some people report the launcher hanging in combination with the Lutris runtime.
 If you are on Lutris, try toggling "Disable Lutris runtime" under "System options" of the Lutris game options.
 - If you do need to disable the Lutris runtime, the Lutris guys would like to have a log file to debug the issue.
 You can run lutris -d from the terminal after enabling Wine debugging as per this image: